Austin Child Custody Lawyer

 • Get information from the other parent about the child’s general welfare, including health and education

 Texas Family Code § 153.002 requires all decisions concerning children to prioritize the children’s best interests.
-Typically, a judge will determine conservatorship unless both parents can mutually agree on a custody plan, in which case the court will simply need to approve the written agreement.
-A judge’s primary concern when determining conservatorship is the best interest of the child.
+Typically, a judge will determine conservatorship unless both parents can mutually agree on a child custody plan with the help of an Austin attorney, in which case the court will simply need to approve the written agreement.
+A judge’s primary concern when determining conservatorship is the best interest of the children.

 Types of Conservatorships